Infotopia

 Human knowledge is therefore never complete.
 It evolves asymptotically as observers continuously revise their interpretations in light of new information and changing context.

-Moral reasoning operates within this same structure of realism.
-Ethical judgement depends on how well observers interpret the consequences of actions within the contexts in which those actions occur.
+Moral reasoning then operates within this same structure of realism and ethical judgement depends on how well observers interpret the consequences of actions within the contexts in which those actions occur.

 Technologies that expand humanity’s capacity for contextual inference therefore possess ethical significance.
-Artificial intelligence does not introduce a fundamentally new moral agent into the world.
+Artificial intelligence does not introduce a fundamentally new moral agent into the world however.
 It amplifies the interpretive structures through which societies already organise knowledge.
+Reflects and amplifies our actions, regardless of whether they are flaws.

-The ethical challenge of AI is therefore not primarily to control machines, but to design the informational architectures within which intelligence operates.
+The ethical challenge of Ai is therefore not primarily to control machines, but control those who control the design of the informational architectures within which intelligence operates locally.
+Control those who can restrict your awareness.
+Ultimately Dot theory’s informational architecture can be thought of as an infrastructure where that this is made possible.

-These architectures determine who can access the tools that expand contextual understanding and who cannot by operating on conditionality.
+Architectures, by their nature, determine who can access the tools that expand contextual understanding and who cannot, by operating on conditionality.
+That conditionality should be in individual control and can be found discussed here: https://www.dottheory.co.uk/paper/a-modern-constitution

-If intelligence improves the quality of moral evaluation, then institutional systems that unnecessarily restrict access to intelligence amplification are ethically inferior to systems that preserve broadly distributed and individually sovereign access.
+If intelligence improves the quality of moral evaluation, which seems to be true, then institutional systems that unnecessarily restrict access to intelligence amplification are ethically inferior to systems that preserve broadly distributed and individually sovereign access.

 This does not imply that all intelligence infrastructure must be uncontrolled.
-Governance remains necessary.
+Local governance remains necessary.
 But the legitimacy of governance may depend on whether it preserves the conditions under which fair and informed evaluation remains possible.

 Throughout history, societies have gradually recognised that certain capabilities are foundational to responsible participation in collective life.
 Access to law, access to education, and basic economic security all emerged as institutional responses to this recognition.